42nd Filmfare Awards

-The 42nd Filmfare Awards were held on 23 February 1997, in Mumbai, India.
+The 42nd Filmfare Awards for Hindi cinema films were held on 23 February 1997, in Mumbai, India.

 Khamoshi: The Musical led the ceremony with 13 nominations, followed by Maachis and Raja Hindustani with 11 nominations each.

 Khamoshi: The Musical and Raja Hindustani won 5 awards each, thus becoming the most-awarded films at the ceremony, with the former winning Best Film (Critics) (for Sanjay Leela Bhansali) and Best Actress (Critics) (for Manisha Koirala), and the latter winning Best Film, Best Actor (for Aamir Khan) and Best Actress (for Karisma Kapoor).

 Nana Patekar received dual nominations for Best Actor for his performances in Agni Sakshi and Khamoshi: The Musical, but lost to Aamir Khan who won the award for Raja Hindustani.

 Shekhar Kapur achieved special feat in the awards.
 His 1994 film Bandit Queen earlier was awarded the Filmfare Critics Award for Best Film in 1995.
 Surprisingly Kapur was awarded the Filmfare Award for Best Director in this ceremony for the latter.
 Thus, Kapur became the only person who was awarded two different awards for the same film in different ceremonies.